payvost/payvost-web/docs/REFERRAL_SYSTEM_IMPLEMENTATION.md

 ### 2. Create Initial Campaign

-You'll need to create an initial referral campaign.
-You can do this via:
+You can create an initial referral campaign using one of these methods:

 **Option A: Direct Database Insert**
 ```sql